 Use Information | GPS | Show in Google Earth (Advanced)... in the Browser to create a KML or KMZ file that you can then immediately view in Google Earth.
-GPS coordinates and the title and description of the picture are written to the KML file.
-The KMZ file also contains a thumbnail for each picture.
+GPS coordinates and the title and description of the picture are written to the KMZ file also contains a thumbnail for each picture.